mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/General/index.md

 *  **Document root**
    The location of the documents (HTML/PHP files etc.) of a virtual host is called a document root.

-*  **Alias Name**
-   Aliases are additional names for your virtual host.
-The same constraints apply to these additional names as to the host itself.
-   Add aliases with the plus-button.

 *  **Access Rights for Document Root Directory**
    For Apache to be able to access the files inside the document root folder and serve them to a web browser it needs adequate rights.
    If you use the user `www` to start Apache, then this user must have the right to access the files inside the document root folder.